andrew-healey/context-compression/README.md

 --no_use_compile
 ```

+Results: Delta this time is about 0.007.
+That's bigger.
+Not clear if this generalizes at all, it's scary that numerics makes such a big difference. [wandb link](https://wandb.ai/sesamestrong/context_compression/panel/ieugzanro?nw=mlefcj092pp).

 ### Investigating two-masks vs. two-latent-masks

 In the many-1339-seed group, I noticed that 12 total heads with two dedicated to masking was better than 13 total heads with one dedicated to masking.